-- a) Residents who are directly affected by the regeneration proposals: - 300 Residents of Sky City and Page High estates: - o 201 residents of Sky City estate - 100 residents of Page High estate
+- a) Residents who are directly affected by the regeneration proposals: - 300 homes in Sky City and Page High estates: - 201 homes in Sky City estate - 100 homes in Page High estate

 - Residents living in properties within the Wood Green area, both leaseholders and homeowners. - Community services running from with the Wood Green area (GP surgery, Alevi community centre, West Indian Cultural Centre, Caxton Road Community Hub, Sky City Community Centre, Turkish Islamic Cultural Centre) - b) Local businesses affected by the regeneration proposals.
-There are 500 businesses in the Wood Green area, which will be impacted, particularly by the plans to develop infrastructure which can support existing businesses to grow and new business to be attracted. - c) Those from surrounding areas who are impacted by the regeneration proposals: - Existing residents surrounding the Wood Green area and all residents of Haringey. - Businesses next to or within the area - Services running next to or near the area - Future residents and businesses of Haringey
+There are 650 businesses in the Wood Green area, which will be impacted, particularly by the plans to develop infrastructure which can support existing businesses to grow and new business to be attracted. - c) Those from surrounding areas who are impacted by the regeneration proposals: - Existing residents surrounding the Wood Green area and all residents of Haringey. - Businesses next to or within the area - Services running next to or near the area - Future residents and businesses of Haringey